 - Lack of Mental Health and Medical Components

-Individuals, who face these challenges in addition to addiction, tend to respond better under dual diagnosis treatment methods that afford attention to every aspect of substance abuse.
+Individuals, who face these challenges in addition to addiction, tend to respond better under dual diagnosis treatment methods that afford attention to every aspect of substance use disorder.
 As such, if you struggle from depression, PTSD, stress, anxiety or another mental health issue, it is important to consider a treatment method that involves medical assistance.

 - Relapse During 12-Step Addiction Recovery Can Breed Guilt